modelEAU/python_template/README.md

 Then everything worked as intended.

+## Contact information
+Make sure that the contact info is up-to-date so that people can reach out of they have questions about the code or wish to bring up an issue.

+### Current maintainer:
+Jean-David Therrien
+email: jean-david.therrien.1@ulaval.ca

+### To report a bug:

+Please use GitHub's issues function.

+### For questions:

+Please reach out by email.

 ## References

 If the code was produced in relation to a specific publication, add the reference and DOI of the publication.